Benefits of a 4-day work week – Sparks Justice Court

 • Vehicle emissions per gallon of gas based on EPA data.

-• Value of emissions reduced based on $100/ton Social Cost of Carbon, with 3% discount rate for the year 2025.
+• Value of emissions reduced based on $190 per ton using the Social Cost of Carbon with a 3% discount rate for the year 2025.